Thomas Wignell: Career

 After performing in Covent Garden and then later in Jamaica he returned newly independent America.
 He then worked with the Old American Company at the John Street Theatre in New York City, New York; with Hallam.

 He did quite a few shows at this venue and traveled with them often.
-But debatably the most important point of his career happened in 16 April 1787 in New York.
+But debatably the most important point of his career happened on 16 April 1787 in New York.
 It was the opening of the play The Contrast by Royall Tyler.
 The Contrast was a five-act comedy of manners.
 The play was the first play to be written by an American citizen and then professionally produced.
 One of the reasons for the plays success was because of Thomas Wignell in the role of Johnathan, the first stage yankee.
 The stage yankee became the first American stock character.
 He had American pride, twangy speech, terrible sense of fashion, and was ignorant to a lot of things the other characters in the play found important.
 There is a scene in the play that is famous for Johnathan describing the John Street Theatre, the theater that the play was being performed in at that time.

 Wignell had other roles he was successful in; Darby in O'Keefe's farce The Poor Soldier was another comedic part Thomas became praised for.
 President George Washington even came to see The Poor Soldier in May 1787.
 William Dunlap, the most prolific writer of his time, wrote a short comic sketch entitled "Darby's Return" for Wignell to perform for his benefit performance.
 With Wignell in the title role, this sketch was a spin-off of O'Keefe's The Poor Soldier.

 After separating from the American Company in 1793, Wignell teamed up with Alexander Reinagle and began to fund the building of a new theatre.
 Reinagle, a prominent musician at the time, started a fund-raising campaign to build this first class theatre located west of sixth and Chestnut Street to be named The Chestnut Theatre.
 Georgina George appeared there in 1794 in "Robin Hood".
 She was a leading singer and she had been recruited in London the year before.
 She appeared as "Mrs Oldmixon".
 The founding of the Chestnut Street Theatre in Philadelphia created opportunities for many new plays to take off.

 Philadelphia became a capital for American theatre for many years.
 The Chestnut Street Theatre became Philadelphia's main playhouse and the first American theatre to be lit by gas.
 In the early 19th century, this theatre was where "many of the most important American plays…received their world premieres".
 Which under Wignell's and Reinalge's management, Philadelphia became the reigning theatrical capital in the United States for at least a decade.
 And with the help of Wignell, and the Chestnut Street Theatre, the city of Philadelphia would remain in competition with New York until at least 1826.